 Run a web search for “site:edu”

-Instead of wasting my time by scrolling through random websites that might give me a virus, I like to run a search from websites with .edu as the domain, since those are run by educational institutions and often are compliant with web accessibility guidelines.
+Instead of wasting my time by scrolling through random websites that might not have accurate information, I like to run a search from websites with .edu as the domain, since those are run by educational institutions and often are compliant with web accessibility guidelines.
 This is especially beneficial when studying for a test, as professors from other universities post practice tests, or I can find old tests from my university that have been officially released by professors.

 Search through common hashtags or topics for my field on social media